m21ark/ldts/docs/REPORT.md

 >
 >  **Consequences**
 >
 > This code structure is more versatile and every class is organized based on the actions they perform.
-More classes, which means the program is easy to modify and to test because the three elements are isolated from each other.
+This means the program is easy to modify and to test because the three elements are separated from each other.

 </br>